Bill Hill (American football): Cleveland Browns

-Hill was signed as an undrafted free agent by the Cleveland Browns after the 1981 NFL Draft.
+Hill was signed as an undrafted free agent by the Cleveland Browns after the 1981 NFL draft.
 He was released before the start of the season.

 New Jersey Generals (USFL)

 On January 15, 1985, he signed as a free agent with the New Jersey Generals of the United States Football League.
 He was later released and re-signed on March 21.
 He started in some of the games at cornerback.
 He didn't get a chance to play in 1986 after the league folded.

 Dallas Cowboys

 After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
 In September, he was signed to be a part of the Dallas Cowboys replacement team that was given the mock name "Rhinestone Cowboys" by the media.
-He was a backup at right cornerback behind Robert Williams.
+He was the backup at right cornerback behind Robert Williams in two games.
+He started the fifth game against the Washington Redskins at right cornerback.
 He was released after the strike ended on October 26.